smoothSpikes/alx-system_engineering-devops/0x00-shell_basics/README.md

 *Task 8*

 I used mv to move the file

+*Task 9*

+We use rm followed by the path*